Permanentfrost/HomeLab/README.md

 module(load="imtcp")
 input(type="imtcp" port="514")
 ```

-Placeholder--> Both Protocols?
+*Placeholder--> Both Protocols necessary?
 Security Risk?
-Why does the sender need an ACK ?
+Why does the sender need an ACK ?*

-Template Creation
+###### Template Creation

 Now we need to create a template.
 This template tells syslog where to route the messages it’s receiving.
 For this, you will need to know your device’s **static** IP address.

 Create a config file within the `/etc/rsyslog.d` directory.
-Any config file we write within this directory will be read automatically by **rsyslog** when we restart it.
+Config files writen within this directory will be read automatically by **rsyslog** when we (re)start it.
 Within this file, we will define a new template.
-Additionally, we will also need to specify some configuration to route syslog messages to our new log file.
+Additionally, we also specify some configuration to route syslog messages to our new log file.
-For this example, we will call this file `pimylifeupRouterLog.conf`.
+For this example, we will call this file `SuperSafeRouterLog.conf`.
 You can give this file any name you want, but it must end in `.conf`.

-Therefore just: `sudo nano /etc/rsyslog.d/pimylifeupRouterLog.conf`
+Therefore just: `sudo nano /etc/rsyslog.d/SuperSafeRouterLog`

-Within this file, we need to enter some new lines.
-A template utilizes the following format and tells the syslog server where to save the logs to.
+Now, a template tells the syslog server where to save the logs to.

 `$template NameForTemplate, "DirectoryWhereLogIs/logName.log`

-To route the syslog messages to our new template, we need to do some extra configuration.
+To route the syslog messages to our template, we need configure as follows:

-For this, we are going to utilize the following lines.

-You will need to swap out “IPADDRESSTOUSE” with the IP of the device you are expecting to receive the syslog messages **from**.
+Swap out “IPADDRESSTOUSE” with the IP of the device you are expecting to receive the syslog messages **from**.

 Additionally, you will need to also swap out “templatename” with the name you specified in the previous step.